 In the complexity of large construction sites, the many different trades and companies all use their own markers and tags without their content or information on their validity being accessible.
 The use of standardized markers avoids duplication and errors.

-Measuring and managing the survey data is in the hands of the commissioned surveyors or the BIM manager, so that the digital applications can work in the project coordinate system.
+Measuring and managing the survey data is in the hands of the commissioned surveyors or the BIM manager, so that the digital applications can work in the project coordinate reference system.

 The method described is ideally suited for use in BIM processes: It is recommended to store the position markers in a marker model in the BIM system.
 Authorized users can retrieve current, correct and uniform measurement data via the BIM system and password-protected “read-out tags”.